Kimberley Fritts | Founder and CEO

 - Political Strategy, Campaign and Coalition Management, Strategic Counsel

-Kimberley attended The George Washington University, where she received her bachelor's degree, and she has been a Washingtonian ever since.
-She has served as a gubernatorial appointee of the Board of Trustees for Florida House and as a Board member for St. Patrick’s Episcopal Day School and Prevent Cancer Foundation.
+Kimberley, a native Mississippian, earned her bachelor’s degree from George Washington University.
+She has served as a gubernatorial appointee of the Board of Trustees for Florida House, and as a board member for St. Patrick’s Episcopal Day School and the Prevent Cancer Foundation.
 She currently serves on the board of the Ole Miss Women’s Council for Philanthropy, a groundbreaking program at the University of Mississippi that provides scholarships and counsel for students destined to be leaders.